 Alternative recording: Focus 8

-Notes: A much improved version of the track, chiefly due to the drums of Pierre van der Linden, which starts the track off and closes it.
+Notes: A much improved version of the track, chiefly due to the drums of Pierre van der Linden, which start the track off and close it.

 Track by track 195 Focus 7 (Inner Joy)